 Employees alleging whistleblower retaliation against an employer should retain experienced counsel as soon as possible because many whistleblower retaliation claims have a short statute of limitations.

-Whistleblower protection laws generally cover a broad range of protected disclosure, including providing information to a supervisor or government agency that the whistleblower reasonably believes evidences:
+Whistleblower protection laws generally cover a broad range of protected disclosures, including providing information to a supervisor or government agency that the whistleblower reasonably believes shows proof of:

 gross waste of funds;

 a substantial and specific danger to public health or safety.

 To be successful under most whistleblower retaliation laws, an employee must prove the following:

 That they engaged in protected activity;

 That the employer knew that they engaged in protected activity;